andreasgustavsson/find_moving_objects_example/README.md

 A ROS system that instantiates the find_moving_objects library for a LIDAR and a stereo camera.

-THe system uses the find_moving_objects library.
+The system uses the find_moving_objects library.